Jury convicts Oklahoma man of murder in officer’s death

 SHAWNEE, Okla.
-(AP) - A jury in Pottawatomie County deliberated for less than an hour Monday before convicting a man of first-degree murder in the shooting death of a Tecumseh police officer.
+(AP) - A jury deliberated for less than an hour before convicting a man of first-degree murder in the shooting death of a police officer in central Oklahoma.

-The jury convicted 38-year-old Byron James Shepard for the 2017 killing of officer Justin Terney, who was shot during a traffic stop.
+The Pottawatomie County jury on Monday convicted 38-year-old Byron James Shepard for the 2017 killing of Officer Justin Terney, who was shot during a traffic stop.
 Sentencing will begin Tuesday, and prosecutors are seeking the death penalty.

-Authorities say Shepard was a passenger in a car stopped for a traffic violation and ran from the scene when Terney learned of an arrest warrant for Shepard.
+Authorities say that Shepard was a passenger in a car stopped for a traffic violation and ran away when the Tecumseh officer learned of an arrest warrant for Shepard.
 Authorities say the two eventually shot each other.
 Terney died the following day while Shepard recovered.

-Defense attorneys had argued that the shooting was unintentional, but prosecutors said Shepard shot Terney in an effort to avoid going to jail.
+Defense attorneys had argued the shooting was unintentional, but prosecutors said Shepard shot Terney in an effort to avoid going to jail.

 Sign up for Daily Newsletters